Vencord/Installer/README.md

 ### Building from source

-You need the go compiler and gcc.
+You need the go compiler and gcc ([VS Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) on Windows)

 On Linux, you also need some dependencies: